Shokado

 All items are eligible for international shipping.

-Products are manufactured after receiving orders and will be shipped from Japan in about 1-3 months.
+Items are manufactured after receiving orders and will be shipped from Japan in about 1-2 months(Maximum 3 months for items labeled "made-to-order").

 The schedule may be revised depending on destination countries, shipping companies, and changes of customs rules.